-A concern or complaint can be made in person, in writing or by telephone.
+An initial concern or complaint can be made in person, in writing or by telephone.
 They may also be made by a third party acting on behalf on a complainant, as long as they have appropriate consent to do so.

-Concerns should be raised with either the class teacher or headteacher.
+Concerns should be raised with either the class teacher or headteacher, or, in the case of a complaint again the head teacher, the Chair of Governors.
 If the issue remains unresolved, the next step is to make a formal complaint.